-The Cheyenne River Sioux Tribe contracts the Title I Program through the Bureau of Indian Affairs.
 The CRST Title I program provides school-wide opportunities to address the needs of all children to meet State Content Standards through strengthening the core academic programs at C-EB.

 LAKOTA LANGUAGE/STUDIES:

 Students are given an opportunity to participate in Lakota Studies classes each school year.
 The Lakota Studies classes will concentrate on Lakota Language, History, and Culture utilizing the adopted Lakota Standards.
 Teachers in other content areas are expected to integrate Lakota topics into their content classes as well.
 The Cheyenne Eagle School follows the Cheyenne River Sioux Tribal Ordinance 66 which requires all tribally enrolled students to participate in the Lakota Language Program.